visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 will change the orientation of the text.
 To make the orientation relative to the screen, select the **Preserve orientation when view changes** radio button.
-To make the orientation relative to the simulation coordinate system, de-select the **Preserve orientation when view changes** radio button.
+To make the orientation relative to the simulation coordinate system, uncheck the **Preserve orientation when view changes** radio button.
 To set the orientation, set the **Rotate Y**, **Rotate X** and **Rotate Z** spin boxes.
 The rotations are applied in the left to right order of the spin boxes in the interface.